Lorp/fit-to-width/README.md

 Performance is good since it uses binary search on `font-stretch` and `letter-spacing`.
 Iterations are limited to 50, in case the algorithm fails to converge.

-## Bugs
+## Issues

-Sometimes the font is not ready in time for a container’s `clientWidth` to be measured.
+* Sometimes the font is not ready in time for a container’s `clientWidth` to be measured.
 Reloading usually solves the problem, but a solution is needed.

+* Unfortunately, letter-spacing is added to glyphs even if that glyph is last on a line.
+This means that when significant letter-spacing is used, we get white space, when we would prefer more letter-space and text aligning with the right margin.